TalShor/Numenos_ex/documents/downloaded_data.md

-This score is calculated from the expression of cytolytic genes (GZMA and PRF1) Higher scores = "hot" tumors with active immune infiltration Lower scores = "cold" tumors with limited immune activity This file is perfect for selecting samples based on immune status.
-Here's how to use it:
+This score is calculated from the expression of cytolytic genes (GZMA and PRF1) Higher scores = "hot" tumors with active immune infiltration Lower scores = "cold" tumors with limited immune activity

 translate_GSM_to_pt.csv
 translate between GSM name, pt name for the experiment and the SRR name